 You should wear a medic alert bracelet or necklace that says you have a pacemaker.
 In a medical emergency, health care workers taking care of you should know you have a pacemaker.

 Most appliances in your home are safe to be around.
-This includes your refrigerator, washer, dryer, toaster, blender, computers and fax machines, hair dryer, stove, CD player, remote controls, and microwave.
+This includes your refrigerator, washer, dryer, toaster, blender, computers and fax machines, hair dryer, stove, CD player, remote controls, and microwaves.

-You should keep several devices at least 12 inches away from the site where the pacemaker is placed under your skin.
+You should keep several devices at least 12 inches (30 centimeters) away from the site where the pacemaker is placed under your skin.
 These include:

 - Battery powered cordless tools (such as screwdrivers and drills)